top of page

 2. 1975.
 Soon after the first release of the counterfeit, new stampers were cut for side B, numbered DW 426-B. So the records were pressed from the stampers 2043-A / DW 426-B.

 3. 1976-1977.
-This has a B/W cover reproducing the original, with the same stampers as #2 and De Weintraub label.
+This has a B/W cover reproducing the original, with the same stampers as #2 and the De Weintraub label.
 When the labels were exhausted, copies on blank labels were distributed.

 3.jpg